TSFBCE24RhythmHeaveners/ClipexMaster/README.md

 # ClipexMaster
-A fork of an old KIneMaster version.
+A fork of an old KineMaster version.
+The original version is 4.13.7.15948.GP.